Revision map

 Repeated mistake

-I keep losing marks in the same type of step, even after revising it.
+Keeps losing marks in the same type of step, even after revising it more than once.

 Step 2